doersino/UnicodeMathML/README.md

 TODO how to use in conjunction with mathjax? (see asciimathml readme for reference)

 TODO how to use in node?

+## FAQ

+### What's this *UnicodeMath* you're talking about?

+TODO take from thesis/presentation

+TODO comparison table: latex vs asciimath vs unicodemath on three star scale, with "source readability" 1 2 3, "ease of input" 2 3 1 or so, etc.
+TODO good running example: fourier transform

+### Neat.
+What's MathML, then?

+TODO explain

+### But LaTeX seems more TODO widespread, usable, omnipresent., and KaTeX is so much faster than MathJax!

+Yup.
+UnicodeMathML can emit LaTeX code, too – most but not all UnicodeMath features are supported.
+TODO link to section

 ## Notes